web-mojo/ReelGuard-Releases/README.md

 - In Folder Mode:
   - Only backup checks are available.
   - Wiping and fake-formatting are **disabled**.
-- Perfect for confirming NAS storage matches shuttle drives before sending them off-site.
+- Perfect for confirming NAS storage matches shuttle drives.

+### Ignored drives
+- Let's you hide specific cards/drives from the Cards list so they never show up in day-to-day use.
+- Once hidden, you can remove them via Settings -> Ignored Drives at the bottom

 ### Ignore & Flag Lists

 ReelGuard lets you fine-tune what’s considered during **backup checks**:

-- **Ignored drives**
-  Hide specific cards/readers from the Cards list so they never show up in day-to-day use.

 - **File extensions**
-  - Add an extension as **Ignore** to skip those files entirely during verification (e.g. `.xmp`, `.tmp`).
+  - Add an extension as **Ignore** to skip those files entirely during the backup check.
+These files will still be deleted when performing the wipe operation.
-  - Add an extension as **Flag** to highlight those files in the results dialogue for manual review.
+  - Add an extension as **Flag** to highlight those files in the results dialogue when they're detected during a backup check.

 - **Ignored folders**
   Provide folder names (case-sensitive) to exclude from scans—helpful for system folders that always appear on removable media.

-- **Flagged hits**
-  Flagged files appear in the backup results dialogue with quick links to open the source and destination folders so you can inspect or clean them up.
+  These folders will still be deleted when performing the wipe operation.

 > **Important:** Ignore & Flag settings affect **backup verification only**.
 > If you run a **Wipe** or **Fake-Format** operation on a card, **all files and folders on that card will be removed**, including anything you have configured to ignore or flag.
-> Ignore/flag rules do **not** protect files from being wiped.
+> Ignore rules do **not** protect files from being wiped.

 ---